commonality/readme-inspector/docs/project/DEVELOPERS.md

-# Building and testing readme-inspector
+# Developing, building, and testing readme-inspector

 > <img align="bottom" alt="code" height="50" width="50" src="https://cdnjs.cloudflare.com/ajax/libs/octicons/4.4.0/svg/code.svg"> This document describes how to set up your development environment to build and test readme-inspector.
 It also explains the basic mechanics of using `git`, `node`, and `npm` from a Terminal/CLI (command-line interface).
 >